meadsteve/meadsteve.github.io/_posts/2021-02-18-leaving-kind-pr-feedback.markdown

 Before I start discussing how I try to leave more constructive feedback I'm going to state some assumptions I've made.

 ### Testing and linting is automated
-Humans make lousy proof readers compared to a machine.
+Humans make lousy proofreaders compared to a machine.
 I'm assuming issues of styling and obvious bugs don't require a comment.

 ### We're working in a team environment with richer forms of communications than a PR
 This post assumes a team working on a project.
-Where there can be face to face meetungs, video calls, pairing, mobbing or any other activity like this.
+Where there can be face to face meetings, video calls, pairing, mobbing or any other activity like this.
 For open source a lot of what I'm going to write doesn't really apply as async PRs are the main way of communicating.

 ### PRs are often too late in the process for major changes.
-For major changes we should try and pair, discuss or plan the issue before commiting time to a large code change.
+For major changes we should try to pair, discuss or plan the issue before committing time to a large code change.

 ### Most of the time it's better to move forward, learn something, then refactor
 I like iterative development.
 Unless there's a major issue with the code or architecture I'd rather move forward, learn from it and apply some refactoring after.

 ### We're often more emotionally invested in our code that we'd like to admit
-Once time has been spent on a change it's very hard to not be commited to it.
+Once time has been spent on a change it's very hard to not be committed to it.

 ### PRs are a learning opportunity for the reviewer(s) too
 I'll often ask questions to understand the code a little better.
 I treat this as a learning opportunity that *may* help with the review but